aliravn/virtual-list-challenge/README.md

 ### Due to time constraints and private commitments I had a chance to finish implementation only within MVP requirements:

--   basic navigation (link to page)
+-   page to list tickets and basic navigation (link to page)
--   page to list tickets
 -   handles a large amount of data (12.000 entries) without using any dependencies
 -   row height is fixed
 -   uses virtual list strategy for rendering without external libraries